apache/openserverless-site/content/en/docs/reference/entities/feeds/_index.md

 ## Polling

-In the `Polling` pattern, we arrange for an OpenWhisk and Nuvolaris *action* to poll an endpoint periodically to fetch new data.
+In the `Polling` pattern, we arrange for an OpenWhisk and OpenServerless *action* to poll an endpoint periodically to fetch new data.
 This pattern is relatively easy to build, but the frequency of events will of course be limited by the polling interval.